JorelAli/CommandAPI/docssrc/src/arguments.md

 ## Optional/Different Arguments

 Sometimes, you want to register a command that has a different effect whether arguments are included or not.
 For example, take the `/kill` command.
 If you run `/kill` on its own, it will kill the command sender.
 If however you run `/kill <target>`, it will kill the target.
-In other words, we have the following command command syntax:
+In other words, we have the following command syntax:

 ```mccmd
 /kill          - Kills yourself
 /kill <target> - Kills a target player
 ```

-As shown by the command syntax, we need to register _two commands_.

 <div class="example">